2hdlockness/MMM-IronManGA/README.md

   You have just to replace the value of `var model=` by `var model="IronManGABA"`<br>
   By default `"jarvis"` is selected.<br>

+## Notes:
+ * This theme is optimized for use in portrait mode.
+If using in landscape mode you will probably need to make some modifications in the custom.css

 ## Credits
 - Author :